A little history of Rosay castle

 During the French Revolution, the castle was completely destroyed.
-What?
-This proud building, sitting on his rocky spur?
-Yes...
-Between 1980 and 1995, his owner, Mr. Marcel Duthion, restored it from top to bottom!
+Between 1980 and 1995, his owner, Mr. Marcel Duthion, restored it from bottom to top!